September 11, 2013

 In the end, employers have control over the industrial equipment and hiring those to operate equipment.
 It’s the employers responsibility to provide the proper training as well as the right tools and protective gear to operate industrial equipment safely.

-Chris Hill is the President and CEO of Framing Technology, Inc. Connect with him on and Twitter.
+Chris Hill is the President and CEO of Framing Technology, Inc. Connect with him on Google+ and Twitter.